Flexible parking options are pulling into EG on May 1. Learn more about EG's Parking Pilot Program.

 • No parking longer than three-hours on any road - There is a three-hours parking limit on all EG roads, unless otherwise posted.
 However, EG offers a parking exemption period from 7 p.m. to 11 p.m. in addition to the three-hour parking limit, except during a snow event, meaning you may park on the road during these designated times.

-• No parking to block a sidewalk - Vehicles must be fully contained on the driveway and are not allowed to overhang onto the curb, road or sidewalk, as this can cause a dangerous situation for traffic and impede road maintenance.
+• No parking to block a sidewalk or roadway - Vehicles must be fully contained on the driveway and are not allowed to overhang onto the curb, road or sidewalk, as this can cause a dangerous situation for traffic and impede road maintenance.
 Sidewalks must be clear for pedestrians, strollers, wheelchairs, and snow clearing operations.
 Parking tickets will be issued to all vehicles in violation.

-• The Town does not allow idling - See the Idling Control By-law 2019-085 for full details on the Town of East Gwillimbury's (EG) by-law to prohibit needless idling of vehicles.
+The Town does not allow idling - See the Idling Control By-law 2019-085 for full details on the Town of East Gwillimbury's (EG) by-law to prohibit needless idling of vehicles.

-Idling facts
+Idling Facts

 • Children breathe 2x as much air as adults, making them more susceptible to airborne pollutants such as those made by idling.